nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **`Main`** has two classes called [`Main`](https://github.com/AY2223S2-CS2103T-W14-2/tp/blob/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/AY2223S2-CS2103T-W14-2/tp/blob/master/src/main/java/seedu/address/MainApp.java).
 It is responsible for,
 * At app launch: initialising the components in the correct sequence, and connecting them up with each other.
-* At shut down: Shutting down the components and invoking cleanup methods where necessary.
+* At shut down: shutting down the components and invoking cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.